patrickarmengol/mysite/content/posts/threat-intelligence.md

 A simple descriptive 'Low->Medium->High' scale works in most cases.
 If there needs to be more granularity, a numeric '0-100' scale seems appropriate.

+## Deliverables

+todo

 ## Resources

 [awesome-threat-intelligence](https://github.com/hslatman/awesome-threat-intelligence) - a more comprehensive list of resources

 The TI ecosystem seems a bit of a mess.
 There are a bunch of competing standards.
-TI sources are usually behind some kind of paywall.
+TI sources are often behind some kind of paywall.
 There's a whole private industry behind this.
-Below are some of the resources I've used or looked into and would like to explore.
+Below are some of the resources I have used previously, am using, or have looked into and would like to explore further.

 ### Formats